-Amtrak's National Network, with its 15 long-distance routes connecting a series of state-supported services, has proved to be an essential transportation service to the 40 percent of the nation's small and rural communities that it serves, establishing a vital link between Small Town and Big City America.
-62 million people live in this so-called "flyover country," a quarter of whom are veterans and another quarter are senior citizens over the age 65.
-With few alternatives, driving plays an outsized role, and it does so at a cost in health and in lives lost.
+Amtrak's National Network, with its 15 long-distance routes connecting a series of state-supported services, is such an essential transportation service to the 40 percent of the nation's small and rural communities that it serves, establishing a vital link between Small Town and Big City America.
+62 million people live in this so-called "flyover country," a quarter of whom are veterans, another quarter are senior citizens over the age 65.
+With few alternatives, driving plays an outsized role, and it does so at a cost.